yashgoyal07/contacts_manager/README.md

 ## Installation

-Clone this directory in your system.
+Clone this directory in your system.(Here, Ubuntu was used)

 Install Python 3.8.5